 And lastly, I liked the texture and consistency of the Vitamin B Enzyme Cleansing Oil.
-It’s made with sunflower oil, which makes it a richer oil, it’s quite fluid and easy to apply and massage into your skin, and it’s moisturizing.
-Sunflower oil is high in lineolic acid, so even though it’s a heavier oil, the linoleic acid makes it non-comedogenic, and compatible with acne prone skin.
+It’s made with sunflower oil, which makes it a very nourishing oil.
+It’s quite fluid and easy to apply and massage into your skin, and it’s moisturizing.
+Sunflower oil is high in linoleic acid, so even though it’s a richer oil, the linoleic acid makes it non-comedogenic, and compatible with acne prone skin.
 I didn’t get any breakouts or clogged pores from the product, and I like that my skin felt supple and hydrated after using it.

 These days my skin is normal to dry.
 I’m in my 40s, so my skin is maturing.
-My postpartum hormones are still all over the place from breastfeeding, so sometimes I get breakouts.
+My postpartum hormones are still all over the place, so sometimes I get breakouts.
 This cleanser worked great for me.
-Because my skin can be dehydrated and has it’s lines and wrinkles, I do use serums and/or moisturizer after cleansing.
+Because my skin can be dehydrated and I have fine lines and wrinkles, I do use serums and moisturizer after cleansing.
 If my skin was oily or combination, or if I was much younger – this cleanser is hydrating enough, and you might not need additional skincare products after cleansing.

 Who would I recommend this to?

 This oil cleanser is compatible with most skin types.